What are the symptoms of binge eating disorder (BED)?

 At Priory, we understand that binge eating disorder (BED) is a debilitating condition that can have a hugely detrimental, long-term impact on an individual’s psychological and physical wellbeing.
 In addition, because BED is a highly secretive disorder, with many sufferers feeling too embarrassed and ashamed to eat excessively in front of other people, this condition can often go undiagnosed and untreated for a long period of time.

-The signs and symptoms of binge eating can vary from person to person, and can be categorised into psychological, physical and behavioural/social symptoms.
+The signs and symptoms of binge eating disorder can vary from person to person, and can be categorised into psychological, physical and behavioural/social symptoms.

 - An overwhelming feeling of guilt, shame, embarrassment and self-disgust after binge eating